google/exposure-notifications-server/docs/server_migration.md

   reading signed export files from other servers and importing those TEKs to the local storage for re-exporting.
 We use this in the migration process.

+* __mirror__: This server contains a job (`./cmd/mirror`) that is capable of mirriong export files from another server onto your CDN.
+The files to be mirrored must be available without authentication, and you will not be able to re-sign those files with a different signing key.

 * __Full migration__: The goal of such a migration is to have a state's client application write to and read from the national key server and to _decomission_ the state's key server infrastructure.